josephvalenti53/44688_Capstone_Joseph_Valenti/README.md

 # Purpose:

-This repository aims to assist cybersecurity analysts, identity management admins, and others affiliated in the domain of cybersecurity governance with a streamlined, automated approach to collecting data on their organization's greatest asset, (and greatest risk), their Employees!
+This repository aims to assist cybersecurity analysts, identity management admins, and others affiliated in the domain of cybersecurity governance with a streamlined, automated approach to collecting data on their organization's greatest asset, (and greatest risk), their Employees! (and nonemployee contractors)

 We will be exploring a single, fictitious company named Denton Insurance, specifically the account security and vulnerabilities within the company's Microsoft Active Directory.

-With this Splunk Enterprise instance, we'll evaluate, hunt in the SPL (search processing language), and create dashboards helpful to executive staff in remediating vulnerabilities, the vulnerabilities discussed include:
+With a Splunk Enterprise instance, we'll evaluate, hunt in the SPL (search/splunk processing language), and create dashboards helpful to executive staff in remediating identity based vulnerabilities, the vulnerabilities discussed include:

 - Enabled Users with a password older than 90 days
 - Enabled Privileged Users that have not logged in the domain the last 90 days